 Curphy and Hogan’s Rocket Model.
 The Rocket Model capitalizes on the advantages of the previous frameworks in that it is based on research from hundreds of teams and provides sound, practical advice for improving group and team performance.
 The Rocket Model consists of eight components, which include context, mission, talent, norms, buy-in, power, morale, and results.
 Context concerns gaining team member agreement on the challenges facing the team; mission is setting team goals and benchmarks; talent focuses on the number, roles, and skills of team members; norms pertain to the rules by which team members operate; buy-in is all about fostering employee engagement; power concerns acquiring needed authority and resources; morale pertains to the level of team esprit-de-corps and conflict, and the accomplishments attained fall in to the results component.

 The Rocket Model can be used to diagnose current team functioning and launch brand new teams.
 It can also be applied to co-located and virtual teams and groups.
-Because it is based on a foundation of research and provides practical advice for improving team and group performance, we believe The Rocket Model is superior to the other three frameworks.
+Because it is based on a foundation of research and provides practical advice for improving group and team performance, we believe The Rocket Model is superior to the other three frameworks.

 Want to learn more about personality tests?
 Check out The Ultimate Guide to Personality Tests